mouachan/bbank-apps/README.md

 ### Create RHSSO instance using RHSSO Operator

-Once RHSSO Operator is subscribed to a « bank », you can install a RHSSO installation by creating a RHSSO Custom Resource:
+Once RHSSO Operator is subscribed to a « bbank », you can install a RHSSO installation by creating a RHSSO Custom Resource:

 ```shell
 oc apply -f ./manifest/services/bbank-sso-instance.yml